zvikamenahemi/handbook/cycle-owner.md

 #### Honeybadgers
 Honeybadger is our run time error-monitoring system.
 Every new error is reported to the #alerts channel on Slack.
-The cycle owner's responsibility is to tirage the errors.
+The cycle owner's responsibility is to triage the errors.
 **How to triage:**
 1. New alert on Slack.
 2. Acknowledge you are on it through the channel (open a thread for the alert's message).